 She leave us with tips:

-2. Make sure your partner knows that you want to open up a dialogue.
+1. Create a mood that foster’s communication — no yelling allowed and make sure everyone is in a good mood.
+No one is going to be receptive when they’re tired.2.
+Make sure your partner knows that you want to open up a dialogue.
 Not everyone is open to talking about sex freely so ask them how comfortable they feel in discussing it.
 The answer may surprise you.

 3. Use I statements.
 I feel.
 I think.
 When you speak to someone and only say you don’t do this or you always do that, it’s argumentative and puts someone on the defensive.